danielshoun/spring-react-starter/README.md

 1. If you would like to take advantage of React's live reload feature during development, you should build and run each process separately.
    1. `gradle build && java -jar build/libs/spring-react-starter-0.0.1-SNAPSHOT.jar`
-   2. `cd front-end && yarn start`
+   2. `cd frontend && yarn start`
-2. You can also build the front-end which will automatically place it in Spring Boot's static asset folder.
+2. You can also build the frontend which will automatically place it in Spring Boot's static asset folder.
 When the Gradle project is built again, it will be included.
-   1. `cd front-end && yarn build`
+   1. `cd frontend && yarn build`
    2. `gradle build && java -jar build/libs/spring-react-starter-0.0.1-SNAPSHOT.jar`

-The first option will make the React app available from `http://localhost:3000/` while the back-end remains on `http://localhost:8080/`.
+The first option will make the React app available from `http://localhost:3000/` while the backend remains on `http://localhost:8080/`.
 The second will serve the React app from within Spring at `http://localhost:8080/`.

 A full tutorial explaining how to create and extend this template from scratch will be made available soon.